psui3905/COMP2123/weekTutorial.md

 # Assignment 1
  On canvas --> Assignment
  * The important part of the assignment is the analyzation/justification of run time
- * we don't not interested in source code you write
+ * we are not interested in the source code you write
  * Suggest to try Latex, but word or other text editor is fine